Vectorized Hankel Lift: A Convex Approach for Blind Super-Resolution of Point Sources: Introduction

 where $\calA:\C^{s\times n}\rightarrow \C^n$ is a linear operator defined by $[\calA(\mX)]_j=\langle\vb_j\ve_j^\tran,\mX\rangle$. \kw{}{The adjoint of the operator $\calA(\cdot)$, denoted $\calA^*(\cdot)$, is defined as $\calA^\ast(\vy) = \sum_{j=0}^{n-1}\vy[j]\vb_j\ve_j^\tran$.}

 \kw{}{Based on the above reformulation of blind super-resolution under the subspace assumption, it can be seen that the key is to recover $\mX^\natural$ from the linear measurement vector $\vy$.} Once $\mX^\natural$ is reconstructed, the frequency components can be extracted from $\mX^\natural$ by the subspace methods which will be detailed in Section \ref{freq retrieval}.
 After the frequency components are obtained, $\{d_k,\vh_k\}$ can be recovered by solving a least squares system.
-It is worth noting that due to the multiplicative form of $d_k$ and $\vh_k$ in \eqref{eq: data matrix}, we only expect to recover them separately up to a scaling ambiguity. \kw{}{Thus, we will assume that $\vecnorm{\vh_k}{2}=1$ without loss of generality.}
+Moreover, due to the multiplicative form of $d_k$ and $\vh_k$ in \eqref{eq: data matrix}, we only expect to recover them separately up to a scaling ambiguity. \kw{}{Thus, we will assume that $\vecnorm{\vh_k}{2}=1$ without loss of generality.}

+\cjc{ Note that the formulations in \eqref{eq: discrete convolution} and \eqref{eq: linear sampling} are by no means new and they have been utilized in \cite{yang2016super}.
+Moreover, when the point spread function $\vg$ is shared among all point sources (i.e., the stationary case), \eqref{eq: discrete convolution} reduces to the blind sparse spikes deconvolution model considered in \cite{chi2016guaranteed}.
+To recover the target matrix $\mX^\natural$ from the linear measurements $\vy$, following the approach developed in \cite{tang2013compressed} for spectrally sparse signal recovery, a similar atomic norm minimization method is proposed in \cite{yang2016super},